-At this point, the chances of Rajoy, whose party won the largest number of deputies (137) in a 350-seat Congress of Deputies, in the June election, to be invested president of the government, better known as prime minister, is slim.
+At this point, the chances of Rajoy, whose party won the largest number of deputies (137) in a 350-seat Congress of Deputies, in the June election, to be invested president of the government, is slim.
 One hundred and thirty-seven deputies is insufficient unto itself.
-In the very best of cases Rajoy could preside a minority government which could hardly be expected to live out the normal four-year term.
-In this hypothetical scenario, he could try to acquire sufficient savvy to navigate the treacherous uncharted waters of a Congress teeming with opposition parties that are likely to be up in arms in every parliamentary session.
+In the very best of cases, Rajoy could preside a minority government which could hardly be expected to live out the normal four-year term.
+In this hypothetical scenario, he could try to acquire sufficient savvy to navigate the treacherous waters of a Congress teeming with opposition parties that are likely to be up in arms in every parliamentary session.

 All these have darkened the mood of a people who badly want their faith in their leaders restored but are pessimistic that it will be.
 While he was officiating the Mass on 25 July, Feast Day of St. James the Apostle, Patron Saint of Galicia and the whole of Spain, even the Archbishop of Santiago had urged the politicians to engage in an “auténtico dialogo”.